na-na-hi/renget/archive/chrprompt2.md

 >Booker always freaks out whenever a Fighting-type attack comes at us.
 Even though he’s super resistant to that type of energy, he’s always worried for me.
 He still thinks I’ll die from even the littlest Fighting-type move.
 I hate seeing the little guy get scared like that, though, so I guess it’s good motivation to dodge as much as I can.

 Q3: Is there anything about the human world you've heard that's piqued your interest?
+>Totally!
+Too many things to list.
+I don’t go nuts over the human world like Wooper does, but there’s some really cool stuff about it.
+I think someone asked me that question before, and if I remember right, I said I liked human martial arts.
+I still do!
+Hopefully someday we can set up some kinda tournament where the humans can show off their karate and kung fu and pro wrestling—especially pro wrestling.
+That sounds awesome, based on what the humans told me about it.
+>But other stuff’s got me interested, too.
+There’s a lotta sports in the human world that we don’t have here, and some of them sound fun, like baseball or basketball.
+And cars are cool too!
+I still dunno how cars work, but I know you can ride inside them, and they move fast.
+I bet it’d be super fun to hop in one and race around.

 ###Booker
 Q1: Is there anything that stinks about being a Ribombee that's really minor?